SNSystems/hello-rld/README.md

     ~~~bash
     git clone --recursive -b libc https://github.com/SNSystems/hello-rld.git
     ~~~
 1. Start the container.
-We use a build of the compiler whose default triple writes to the respository.
+We use a build of the compiler whose default triple writes to the repository.
 The freshly cloned code is mapped to the path `/hello-rld` inside the container.
     ~~~bash
     docker pull paulhuggett/llvm-prepo:default-triple
     docker run --rm --tty --interactive       \